 Day 1: Perth – Narrogin via Wandering, Pingelly & Wickpein

-Head south down Albany Highway then turn off to explore the surprising Wheatbelt wineries around Wandering.
-Perhaps take a leisurely lunch at Tanglefoot then cut across to historical Pingelly perhaps with a drive to Boyagin Rock or Tutanning Reserve one of the richest conservation areas in WA (not suitable for vans).
+Wave the City goodbye and head south down Albany Highway.
+Get ready to turn off to explore the surprising Wheatbelt wineries around Wandering and Narrogin.
+Perhaps take a leisurely lunch at Tanglefoot Winery, then cut across to historical Pingelly perhaps with a drive to Boyagin Rock or Tutanning Reserve one of the richest conservation areas in WA (not suitable for vans).

 Drive 57 kilometres to Wickepin and explore Albert Facey’s Homestead and wander the Yarling Brook heritage walk then make your way to Harrismith with its wide variety of wildflowers in season.

-Depart Harrismith and travel 68 kilometres via Taarblin Nature Reserve to Narrogin.
-Overnight in a local hotel, motel or caravan park but this evening be sure to head out to Barna Mia for a nocturnal tour, bookings a must.
+You can overnight in a local hotel, motel or caravan park and self-contained caravanners/campers are welcome to stay for up to 3 days at the Dowderry Winery camping area.
+This evening be sure to head out to Barna Mia for a nocturnal tour, bookings a must.

 Today explore Narrogin with its heritage streetscapes and pretty gardens, wander Narrogin’s Railway Dam or Gnarojin Park then walk the wildflower trail at Foxes Lair or perhaps take in Lake Toolibin home to the endangered freckled duck.